 “Businesses, civic groups and individuals who are interested in having a table at the festival should contact me as soon as possible,” Keiser said.
 “It is a fun community event that benefits the Mustang Public Library.”

 Tables are provided at no charge, and Friends of the Mustang Library will provide tablecloths, Keiser said.
 The festival will be held in Town Center’s newly expanded banquet hall.

 In addition to chocolate tastings and gifts, those participating will vie for awards, and a silent auction will be held to benefit the library.

 “Awards will be given for Most Unique Chocolate, Best Tasting Chocolate and Best Decorated Table,” Keiser said.
 “Winners will be chosen by popular vote and announced before the end of the evening.”

-Those wishing to make a donation to the silent auction may contact Tawni Phelan at , Keiser said.
+It is not too late to make a donation to the silent auction.
+To do so contact Tawni Phelan at , Keiser said.

 “The silent auction will have all kinds of great prizes, such as limousine rides, hotel packages and more,” she said.